 Affiliate Networks Like Cookie Stuffing

-All the affiliate networks, like every other business, are in it for the money.
-The only difference is that some are more greedy than the others.
+All the affiliate networks are in this business for the money.
+The only difference is that some are more greedy than others.
 And where greed is a driving force, ethical obstacles are overdriven.
-Some affiliate networks will not put much effort into catching the cookie stuffers, because they too make a commission every time an affiliate delivers the sale.
-And unless the merchant alone notices weird statistics and report it, affiliate networks won’t do anything about it.
+Some affiliate networks will not put much effort into catching the cookie stuffers.